syncfusion-content/maui-docs/MAUI/SunburstChart/Tooltip.md

 # Tooltip in .NET MAUI Sunburst Chart

 Tooltip provides additional information about the segments in the sunburst chart.
 Tooltip is displayed by tapping the segment.
-By default, tooltip displays the corresponding segment’s category and value.
+By default, the tooltip displays the corresponding segment’s category and value.

 ## Enable Tooltip